antiparticle25/mimic-ext-onco/README.md

 ## Overview & Workflow

-This project comprises a **curated, oncology-focused relational dataset** from the [MIMIC-IV clinical database](https://mimic.physionet.org/).
+This project comprises a **curated, oncology-focused relational dataset** from the [MIMIC-IV clinical database](https://mimic.physionet.org/), one of the largest publicly available medical datasets that encompass detailed patient-level information at the Beth Israel Deaconess Medical Center.
 It isolates and structures information relevant to **cancer patients** to support downstream analysis, visualization, or machine learning workflows.

 - Extracted key tables from MIMIC-IV (patients, admissions, diagnoses, ICU stays, prescriptions, labs) in a local **PostgreSQL** setup
 - Filtered all data to focus on oncology-relevant fields: